softworkz/emby-wiki/Browsing-the-Library.md

 * games
 * books
 * musicvideos
+* homevideos
 * livetv
 * channels

 If **CollectionType** is null, it indicates a mixed movie/tv folder that should be displayed generically.

+A customized view can then be built by retrieving data pertaining to that view, e.g. latest movies, all movies, upcoming episodes, etc.

 ## Sorting
 Use the SortBy param to supply the fields to sort on.
 This supports multiple sort orders using a comma delimited list.
 Use SortOrder to specify ascending or descending order.
 The following example sorts by Artist, and then Album, in Ascending order: